-When a pupil is identified as having SEN and is added to the SEND Register, Merley First School will provide appropriate support and/or intervention, an SEND Provision Plan (SEND PP) will be written for and a 'plan, do and review approach' will be followed.
+When a pupil is identified as having SEN and is added to the SEND Register, Merley First School will provide appropriate support and/or intervention, and a SEND Provision Plan (SEND PP) will be written.
+The 'plan, do and review' approach will be followed.
 The SEND PP includes an outline of the child's strengths and difficulties and any external agency involvement, the identified area(s) of need, the strategies and interventions in place and outcomes.
 'Ways-in' will also be recorded and these outline the specific things which help the pupil to learn.
-Progress will be evaluated and recorded on the plan at least half-termly and levels of support and intervention adjusted accordingly.
+Progress will be evaluated and recorded on the plan termly and levels of support and intervention adjusted accordingly.